Help us improve your experience.

 Increases coverage in the 5 GHz band with the addition of another broadcasting radio

-You might want to consider auto cancelation or auto conversion in primarily 5 GHz networks where the important devices are managed and their roaming profiles are well known.
+You might want to consider auto cancellation or auto conversion in primarily 5 GHz networks where the important devices are managed and their roaming profiles are well known.
 In schools or other environments where you don't care about the guest network or the variety of client devices that might show up, these features can be very beneficial.

 On the other hand, you might want to disable these features in less densely covered environments where a lot of mission critical devices run only on 2.4 GHz.